 Courses: Poetry Writing, Advanced Poetry Writing, Creative Nonfiction Writng, Advanced Creative Nonfiction Writing, Creative Writing, Creative Writing Online

-Jared Yates Sexton is an Assistant Professor of Creative Writing at Georgia Southern University.
+Jared Yates Sexton is an Associate Professor of Creative Writing at Georgia Southern University.
 He also serves as Managing Editor of BULL, a national literary magazine that focuses on issues of modern masculinity.
 His writing has appeared in publications around the world like The Southern Humanities Review, The Emerson Review, NANO Fiction, PANK, Hobart, among other venues.
 He has been nominated for a handful of Pushcart Awards, The Million Writer’s Award, Dzanc Books’ Best of the Web, and his manuscript Just Listen was a finalist for The New American Fiction Prize.
 His work has been also featured in the Best of the Net Anthology and Wigleaf’s Top 50 Fictions.
 His first collection of stories An End To All Things was published by Atticus Books in December of 2012 and has been reviewed in The Los Angeles Review of Books, Publisher’s Weekly, and other national magazines and journals.
 Recently his collections The Hook and The Haymaker and I Am The Oil of The Engine of The World were acquired by Split Lip Press and his crime-novel Bring Me The Head of Yorkie Goodman acquired by New Pulp Press.
 He can be reached on Twitter at @jysexton and his website (jysexton.com) has plenty of neat drawings.

 Laura Valeri Associate Professor